zkFold/utxo-accumulator-server/README.md

 ### Server Deployment

-To deploy the UTxO Accumulator Server in a production environment, follow these steps:
+To deploy the UTxO Accumulator Server, follow these steps:

 #### Prerequisites

-The server requires several cryptographic libraries to be installed on the target system:
+The server requires several cryptographic libraries to be installed on your machine (same as for running `cardano-node`):

-1. **Install LIBSODIUM** (cryptographic library used by Cardano):
+1. **Install LIBSODIUM**:
    ```bash
    git clone https://github.com/input-output-hk/libsodium
    cd libsodium